dB-SPL/fldigiTAK/encoding.md

   }
 }
 ```
 Wow!
 That's a lot of data to try to stuff into every transmission.
+Luckily, not every field is used in every CoT message.

+In fact, if our client can only communicate by radio, some of these fields aren't very useful at all.
+For example, the "endpoint" field contains the IP address and port number client that sent the message is listening on.
+If another client receives this message by radio, they can't use the IP address to contact the sender, so we remove that data before transmitting.
+In the "cotEvent" section, we remove the "how" field that describes how our location was aquired.

+To make our transmission as short as possible, we also remove the "precisionLocation", "status", "takv", and "track" sections completely.
+In the "cotEvent" section, we remove the "how" field.
+That information is nice to have, but not absolutely necessary.